binnyva/DZG-Notes/Litrature/How I read books: a guide on how to learn.md

 I'll need a system that will allow me to easily capture everything, build on top of that, share with the world.

 Mental models and how they work as lenses through which one perceives reality.
 Based on our perception, we make decisions, and take actions.
 Mental model affects perception -> decisions -> actions.
-Learning and reading = upgrading your mental models.
+Learning and reading = upgrading your [[Mental Models]].

 ## Stages of effective reading